 This definition makes clear that a low automation system is not engaged in monitoring (as defined) when it detects and processes limited information about the driving environment to control lateral vehicle motion and longitudinal vehicle motion, because monitoring requires a comprehensive assessment of the driving environment.
-Significantly, J3016:2014 uses the concepts of lateral and longitudinal vehicle motion only to make distinctions among low automation levels, not high automation levels.
+Significantly, J3016:2014 uses the concepts of lateral and longitudinal vehicle motion only to make distinctions among low automation levels, not high automation levels.219

 What changed with the revisions in J3016:2016?
-One purpose for the revisions was to clarify and rationalize the "taxonomical differentiator(s) for lower levels (levels 0-2)."
-This required, among other things, an enhanced explanation of the type of information a low driving automation feature collects and processes for lateral and longitudinal motion and was achieved by indicating a standard that falls short of comprehensive monitoring of the driving environment.
+One purpose for the revisions was to clarify and rationalize the "taxonomical differentiator(s) for lower levels (levels 0-2)."220 This required, among other things, an enhanced explanation of the type of information a low driving automation feature collects and processes for lateral and longitudinal motion, and was achieved by indicating a standard that falls short of comprehensive monitoring of the driving environment.

-Thus, J3016:2016 includes definitions for lateral and longitudinal motion: "Lateral vehicle motion control includes the detection of the vehicle positioning relative to lane boundaries and application of steering and/or differential braking inputs to maintain appropriate lateral positioning."
-"Longitudinal vehicle motion control includes maintaining set speed as well as detecting a preceding vehicle in the path of the subject vehicle, maintaining an appropriate gap to the preceding vehicle and applying propulsion or braking inputs to cause the vehicle to maintain that speed or gap."
+Thus, J3016:2016 includes definitions for lateral and longitudinal motion: "Lateral vehicle motion control includes the detection of the vehicle positioning relative to lane boundaries and application of steering and/or differential braking inputs to maintain ap-